verified_userIndependent data • Reviewed August 2026

 Invisalign cost by tier (2026 benchmarks)

 The biggest driver of price is which Invisalign product your case calls for.
 A few months of minor straightening and a full 18-month comprehensive plan are different orders of magnitude — so a "$2,999 starting" headline is almost always an Express price, not full treatment.
-The ranges below are compiled from GoodRx, the ASQ360/Synchrony 2023 cost study (the source of the widely-cited $5,108 national average) and ADA/FAIR Health data, and deliberately avoid both the manufacturer's no-number framing and any single clinic's commercial spin.
+The ranges below are compiled from GoodRx and the ASQ360/Synchrony 2023 cost study (the source of the widely-cited $5,108 national average), and deliberately avoid both the manufacturer's no-number framing and any single clinic's commercial spin.

 U.S. Invisalign cost ranges by tier (2026)

 Per full course of treatment.
 Metal braces and at-home aligners shown for comparison.
-Source: Real Dental Costs analysis of GoodRx, ASQ360/Synchrony 2023, ADA and FAIR Health data.
+Source: Real Dental Costs — compiled from published payer and provider fee data (2024-2026).

 LowHighAverage